 Beginning in 2014, Booking.com B.V. received several letters from the Netherlands Pension Fund for the Travel Industry (Reiswerk) ("BPF") claiming that it was required to participate in the mandatory pension scheme of the BPF with retroactive effect to 1999, which has a higher contribution rate than the pension scheme in which it is currently participating.
 BPF instituted legal proceedings and in 2016 the District Court of Amsterdam rejected all of BPF's claims.
 BPF appealed the decision to the Court of Appeal, and, in May 2019, the Court of Appeal also rejected all of BPF's claims, in each case by ruling that Booking did not meet the definition of a travel intermediary for purposes of the mandatory pension scheme.
 BPF then appealed to the Netherlands Supreme Court.
 In April 2021, the Supreme Court overturned the previous decision of the Court of Appeal and held that Booking.com B.V. met the definition of a travel intermediary for the purposes of the mandatory pension scheme.
 The Supreme Court ruled only on the qualification of Booking.com B.V. as a travel intermediary for the purposes of the mandatory pension scheme and did not rule on the various other defenses brought forward by the Company against BPF's claims.
 The Supreme Court referred the matter to another Court of Appeal to assess the other defenses brought forward by the Company.
 In January 2024, that Court of Appeal ruled that Booking.com B.V. is required to participate in the mandatory pension scheme of the BPF with retroactive effect to 1999.
 The Company has filed an appeal of the decision to the Netherlands Supreme Court.
 Although the Company disagrees with the decision, it accrued a loss of 253 million Euros (\$276 million), included in "Personnel" expenses in the Consolidated Statement of Operations for the year ended December 31, 2023.
-During the three and six months ended March 31, 2024 June 30, 2024, the Company recorded additional estimated expenses for the period of 19 million Euros (\$21.20 million) and 37 million Euros (\$41 million), respectively, included in "Personnel" expenses in the Unaudited Consolidated Statement of Operations.
-The related liability is included primarily in "Accounts payable" in the Unaudited Consolidated Balance Sheet as of June 30, 2024 and "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets as of March 31, 2024 and December 31, 2023.
+During the three and six nine months ended June 30, 2024 September 30, 2024, the Company recorded additional estimated expenses of 18 million 13 million Euros (\$20 14 million) and 37 million 50 million Euros (\$41 55 million), respectively, included in "Personnel" expenses in the Unaudited Consolidated Statements of Operations.
+The related liability is included primarily in "Accounts payable" in the Unaudited Consolidated Balance Sheet as of June 30, 2024 September 30, 2024 and "Accrued expenses and other current liabilities" in the Consolidated Balance Sheet as of December 31, 2023.
 On a go-forward basis, Booking.com B.V. expects to begin paying pension premiums to the BPF scheme or to increase contributions to employees under its existing pension scheme.